bluerobotics/bluerobotics.github.io/thrusters/m100-motor.md

 We perform the following tests on every thruster before they are shipped.

 * **Insulation Test**, also know as a hipot test.
-We submerge the thruster in water and measure current leakage at high voltage (250V) to ensure that the insulation is sufficient.
+We submerge the motor in water and measure current leakage at high voltage (250V) to ensure that the insulation is sufficient.

 * **Spin Test**.
-The thruster is operated in air across the entire speed range to ensure that it operates correctly.
+The motor is operated in air across the entire speed range to ensure that it operates correctly.

 * **Visual Inspection**.
-Each thruster is inspected for visual issues or damage.
+Each motor is inspected for visual issues or damage.

 <br /><br /><br /><br /><br /><br /><br /><br /><br /><br /><br /><br /><br /><br /><br /><br /><br /><br /><br /><br /><br /><br /><br /><br /><br /><br /><br />